 Government Supported Reviews

-The Hampton-Alexander review called for a target of 33% representation of women on all FTSE 350 Boards by the end of 2020.
-Essentially, the FTSE 100, FTSE 250, and FTSE 350 organisations have all reached this target.
+The Hampton-Alexander Review called for a target of 33% female representation on all FTSE 350 Boards by the end of 2020.
+The FTSE 100, FTSE 250, and FTSE 350 organisations have all reached this target.
 Plus, there are no longer any all-male boards in the FTSE 350.

 Recognition that a diverse board is a successful board

-It is commonly regarded that board diversity has increased the performance of boards and the organisations they represent.
-Boards are the ultimate decision-makers for those organisations with boards, and competency is critical for their successful operation.
-This level of competency comes from experience, knowledge, skills, attitudes, values and beliefs.
-Diverse board members can categorically influence these factors.
+It is now commonly regarded that board diversity improves the performance of boards and the organisations they represent.
+Boards are the ultimate decision-makers for their organisations, and competency is critical to their successful operation.
+This level of competency comes from experience, knowledge, skills, attitudes, values, and beliefs.
+Diverse board members can positively influence these factors.

-Boards acknowledge that a focus on diversity is important for the board’s overall ability to provide strategic leadership and governance.
+Boards acknowledge that a focus on diversity is essential for the board’s overall ability to provide strategic leadership and governance.
 More diverse boards operate more collaboratively with the ability to consider a greater range of solutions and provide access to broader social capital and resources.
-The Board Diversity and Effectiveness in the FTSE 350 Companies report found that diversity on UK boards has resulted in better financial performance, higher stock returns and less shareholder dissent.
+The FRC report, Board Diversity and Effectiveness in the FTSE 350 Companies found that diversity on UK boards has resulted in better financial performance, higher stock returns and less shareholder dissent.

 External stakeholders and consumers demanding change

-Organisations are increasingly being held to account by their stakeholders.
-It has never been more critical for them to take action to promote diversity, equality and inclusion.
-Customers and employees are paying attention, making decisions on where to spend their money and working hours based on these actions, principles or policies; or lack of.
+Organisations are increasingly being held accountable by their stakeholders.
+It has never been more critical for them to take action to promote diversity, equality, and inclusion.
+Customers and employees pay attention and decide where to spend their money and where to work based on these actions, principles, or policies—or lack thereof.

 A shift in skill sets requiring new (often diverse) board executives

-Boards are faced with new challenges.
+Boards are confronted with new challenges.
 Gone are the days when only lawyers and accountants sit on boards.
-Every week as I look through the new board vacancies posted on the website, I notice the skill sets, experience and expertise of sort in new directors are changing.
+Every week, as I look through the new board vacancies posted on the website, I notice the skill sets, experience and expertise sought after in new directors are changing.
 The search for finance and accounting skills is decreasing, seeing the rise for those with technology, healthcare, marketing, change management and property experience.

 Business acumen and the ability to understand business financials are still necessary.
-However, board members must bring with them the knowledge and experience to keep up with the digital, cultural and people challenges that their organisations face daily to provide strong governance outcomes and mitigate risk.
-To accommodate the need for these new skills and experience, organisations have to widen the search, which often encompasses diverse and/or first-time candidates.
+However, board members must bring the knowledge and experience to keep up with their organisations’ daily digital, cultural, and people challenges to provide strong governance outcomes and mitigate risk.
+To accommodate the need for these new skills and experience, organisations must widen the search, which often encompasses diverse and/or first-time candidates.

-Organisations and boards in the earlier stages of their corporate journeys are likely to be more diverse in composition and culture.
-They are often established or driven by younger executives committed to understanding the diversity of the communities they serve and the employees they mentor.
+Organisations and boards in the earlier stages will likely be more diverse-oriented when appointing their executive team and board members.
+These organisations are often established or driven by younger executives who acknowledge the diversity of the communities they serve and the employees they mentor.

 What is holding us back from achieving diversity on UK boards?